Emmanuel461/PML_2023_2024/Final_work/README.md

 <strong>Figure 6:</strong> Regression between observed and predicted values of SAR values for test data.
 </p>

-Evaluating the model on all observed data, equally acceptable behavior is observed with good predictive ability and lower RMSE and MAE errors comparatively to the test data (Figure 7).
+Evaluating the model on all observed data, equally acceptable behavior is observed with good predictive ability and lower RMSE and MAE errors compared to the test data (Figure 7).

 <p align="center">
  <img src="Images_report/Figura7.png" alt="Figure 7">